Widescreen, flatscreen, curved, 3D, HD, Full HD, 4K HDR. What's the next thing you'll find appended to this recent list of television evolution? 8K.

 You might hear it referred to as 4320p (like Full HD was 1080p), you might hear it referred to as Ultra HD 8K (4K was also branded as Ultra HD), or Super Hi-Vision (as Japanese broadcaster NHK is calling it), but we suspect it's just going to be called 8K.

 But don't make the mistake of thinking that this is just about pixels, because this is also about HDR - high dynamic range - too.
 Going forward, HDR is part of the package of what your TV will deliver.
+Samsung has already said that it will support 8K HDR 10+.

 Who is making 8K TVs?